lubranoa/CS361-Portfolio-Project/README.md

 <!-- Project Description -->
 ## Project Description

-Password Generator is a Python desktop application for users to generate passwords and test password strength.
-It is the culmination of a term-long group project using Agile methods to design and develop an application implemented using a microservices architecture.
-Each person on the team had to create their own individual project as well as a microservice for one or more of the team's applications.
-The microservices were implemented as socket server applications, which meant that our main projects were their clients.
+Password Generator is a Python desktop application designed for generating customizable passwords and testing their strength.
+Developed as part of a term-long group project, this application employs a microservices architecture and Agile methodologies to ensure scalability and flexibility.
+Each team member developed an individual project and contributed a microservice for one or more teammates’ applications.
+The microservices were implemented as socket server applications, making the main projects their clients.

-Project development was organized into sprints, covering tasks such as defining requirements, designing UI, collaborating as a team on microservices, implementing a minimum viable product, service integration, and code evaluation and refactoring.
-Other Agile methods involved in this project's development were the use of task management systems, like [Trello][trello-url] or [Asana][asana-url], as scrum boards for sprints, spikes, and user stories.
+The development process was organized into sprints, covering tasks such as defining requirements, designing the user interface, and integrating microservices.
+Additional activities included implementing a minimum viable product (MVP), evaluating and refactoring code, and ensuring successful service integration.
+The team utilized task management systems like Trello and Asana as scrum boards to manage sprints, spikes, and user stories.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Technologies Used -->